23 Nov WHAT WE DO

 - Aussie Ark provides a rare insight into on the ground conservation initiatives by opening its doors to the public including onsite tours and overnight accommodation.

-- Aussie Ark’s Eastern quoll program has grown in 2 years to holding over 60 Eastern quolls, including the first births in the Barrington region in over 100 years with animals due for release into both the Aussie Ark sanctuaries and also returning to the wild in 2019.
+- Aussie Ark’s Eastern quoll program has grown in 3 years to holding over 90 Eastern quolls, including the first births in the Barrington region in over 100 years.
+Aussie Ark also released a group of 28 Eastern quolls into its Barrington Wildlife Sanctuary in September 2020 – a historic return of the species on mainland Australia since their disappearance in 1963.